Eileen O'Connor: Life

-Eileen Rosaline O'Connor was born in 1892 in the Richmond suburb in Melbourne to the clerk Charles Fergus O'Connor and Annie Kilgallin.
-Eileen may have had TB from birth which is why she was still in a pram in 1895, which she fell out of, and her spine was damaged.
+Eileen Rosaline O'Connor was born in 1892 in the Richmond suburb of Melbourne to Charles Fergus O'Connor and Annie Kilgallin.
+She may have had TB from birth which is why she was still in a pram in 1895, which she fell out of, and her spine was damaged.
 This meant that she spent most of her life in a wheelchair.
 Despite several operations, no cure could be found to alleviate her constant pain.
 It was sometime later that radiologists discovered that her spine was at an abnormal angle that would prevent her from ever being able to walk again.

 O'Connor attended the Richmond parish school on occasions when her condition allowed for it and had few friends growing up.
-In 1902 the O'Connor's moved to Surry Hills, then Redfern in inner city Sydney.
-They then moved to the New South Wales coast where her father died in 1911 leaving her mother in a state of financial hardship.
-To that end her mother sought aid from a priest friend who introduced Eileen to the Coogee parish priest Edward McGrath from the Missionaries of the Sacred Heart.
+In 1902 the O'Connors moved to Surry Hills, then Redfern in inner city Sydney.
+In 1911, Eileen's father died, forcing the family into a state of financial hardship.
+Soon after the family was introduced to Fr Timothy Edward McGrath from the Missionaries of the Sacred Heart, priest in charge for Coogee (which was not a parish at the time).
 McGrath noted O'Connor often lapsed into unconsciousness during intense bouts of pain and noted that he felt on some occasions she would die due to the sheer pain she experienced.
-O'Connor even claimed to have had a Marian visitation sometime in her teens in which the Mother of God encouraged her to accept her pain for the good of others.
+O'Connor even claimed to have had a Marian visitation sometime in her teens in which the Virgin Mary encouraged her to accept her pain for the good of others.

-O'Connor told McGrath of her encounter with the Blessed Mother while McGrath shared with her his desire to found an order dedicated to the nursing of the poor.
-The two decided to together see that vision achieved.
+O'Connor told McGrath of her reputed encounter with the Virgin Mary while McGrath shared with her his desire to found an order dedicated to the nursing of the poor.
+The two decided to see that vision achieved.